rlemaigre/Easy-DnD/README.md

 ## CSS classes

-A Drag component is assigned the class `drag-in` when the mouse is over it (or if a drag is in progress and the operation originates from it), `drag-out` otherwise.
+A Drag component is assigned the class `drag-in` when the mouse is over it and a drag operation isn't in progress, `drag-out` otherwise.

 During a drag operation, the Drop components on the page are assigned several CSS classes :

 * for all Drop components : `type-allowed` if the Drop component accepts the type of the drag operation, `type-forbidden` otherwise
-* for the Drop components that participate in the drag operation (i.e. accept its type) :
+* for the Drop components that participate in the drag operation (i.e. accepts its type) :
   * `drop-in` when the mouse is over one that is foremost at the current mouse position (remember Drop components can be nested), `drop-out` otherwise
   * `drop-allowed` when the Drop component accepts the data and the source of the drag accepts its mode, `drop-forbidden` otherwise

-## DragAware mixin
+## Mixins

+### DragAwareMixin

 A mixin is available to make components sensitive to drag operations.
 It adds the following computed fields to components that incorporate it :